samwell-ho/openpgp-ca/doc/src/README.md

-In contrast, when authentication works, Thunderbird/Enigmail shows this with a green bar, and a wax seal on the envelope icon, both indicating that we have the right key for Alice:
+In contrast, when authentication works, Thunderbird/Enigmail shows this with a green bar, and a wax seal on the envelope icon, both indicating that we have an authenticated key for Alice:

 ![Image](enigmail-sig-auth.png "Thunderbird/Enigmail showing an authenticated signature")